 Remember kids, the most toxic plants are often the most innocent-looking and alluring.
 Datura is a girly sweet-floral, but its other names give away its true nature (Devil’s Trumpets, Hell’s Bells, Poisoned Moon Flower).

 Here at Death/Scent we tend to play with pleasant fragrances that are used to create an atmosphere of sacred space during death rituals.
 I am not, however, averse to talking about the darker side of scent.
 Especially when new research on the fetid haze of human decomposition may lead to improved forensic recovery.
 So let’s…

 This is Part II of our two-part look at Famadihana.
 Read Part I here While forces have been at work for some time trying to kill the lively and joyous practice of Famadihana, they have done little to dampen the practice in the highlands; what may prove the death nail, however, is the pneumonic plague.

-What does fleshy tuberose, cooked Brussel sprouts, chocolate, the musk of human sex, faeces, and a decomposing body all have in common?
+What do fleshy tuberose, cooked Brussel sprouts, chocolate, the musk of human sex, faeces, and a decomposing body all have in common?